When a live rattlesnake gets loose in your TV studio, you know something hasn’t quite gone according to plan.

 That’s not a metaphor.
 In the 1960s, one of the ASU courses broadcast by the fledgling Arizona PBS was Dr. Herbert Stahnke’s biology course.
 At the end of the semester, he filled the last few lectures with information about poisonous animals — his area of expertise, as one of his great achievements was developing a scorpion antivenom.
 During one demonstration, a rattlesnake did get loose on the studio floor.

-“We had two cameras on the set, and you could tell something was wrong because the cameras were pointing at the floor,” Bob Ellis (pictured at right), then the station’s general manager, remembered years later.
+“We had two cameras on the set, and you could tell something was wrong because the cameras were pointing at the floor,” Bob Ellis, then the station’s general manager, remembered years later.
 “The student cameramen locked the cameras in position and left the studio.
 Dr. Stahnke’s assistant caught the snake, put it back in its cage and the course went on when the cameramen returned.”

 The early years of Arizona PBS (then known primarily by its call letters, KAET) were filled with televised college-level courses.
 Television was still a new format, and ASU wanted to put the new technology to work in education.
 When Richard Bell, the school’s director of broadcasting, first dreamed of starting a public television station at ASU, bringing courses to a wider audience was a key part of his vision.